Withdraw thy foot from thy neighbour's house; lest he be weary of thee, and so hate thee.

-Effeminate and politically correct people mumble with vague generalities, but Solomon called the offence here a weariness and cause of hatred.
-Love the plain book of Proverbs and this individual proverb.
+Effeminate and politically correct people mumble with vague generalities, but Solomon called the offence here a cause of weariness and hatred.
+Love this plain book of the Bible and this individual proverb.
 God wants you gracious, polite, courteous, and successful.

 Ease of communication makes this proverb more needful than ever.
-A three-mile walk to your neighbor’s farm in the past discouraged excessive visitation.
-But with cars, phones, email, text messages, and more leisure time, limiting factors have been removed.
-Today, people in their cars with a cell phone assume everyone else is waiting to hear from them!
+A three-mile walk to your neighbor in the past discouraged excessive visitation.
+But with cars, phones, email, text messages, social media, and more leisure time, limiting factors are reduced.
+Today, people in their cars with a cell phone assume everyone else is waiting to hear from them.

 Is there greater pain than to invite guests for supper and have them stay too late without regard for your need to clean up and get an early start the next day?
 You wonder why they stay, but the answer is simple.
 They are selfish and presume you want them all night.

 A related proverb crushes pride and teaches nobility.
 When invited to an event, sit in the least important seat.
-It is better to be asked to move upward than to be asked to move down (Pr 25:6-7; Luk 14:8-10).
-Applying this wisdom to visiting neighbors – it is better to be asked to stay longer by your host than to be asked to leave by him!
+It is better to be asked to move upward than to be asked to move down (Pr 25:6-7; Luke 14:8-10).
+Applying this wisdom to visiting neighbors – it is better to be asked to stay longer by your host than to be asked to leave by him.

 Life is short, and there is never enough time.
 To get everything done takes time urgency.
 A five-minute phone call once a week is a precious reminder of friendship.
 An hour phone call twice a week is a burden no man can bear.
 Keep the conversation moving, and get off the line quickly.
 Be a true friend, and preserve your friends’ love for you!